Public Dislosure Statement

 Financial Performance

-For the financial year ended 31 December 2022, the Company’s gross written premium amounted to about USD366 million, representing a growth of about 12% comparing to the previous year.
-The number of gross claims incurred for 2021 was about USD145 million, or about 31% increase comparing to the previous year.
+For the financial year ended 31 December 2023, the Company’s insurance revenue amounted to about USD362 million, representing a growth of about 16% comparing to the previous year.
+The amount of insurance service expenses for 2023 was about USD208 million, or about 7% increase comparing to the previous year.
 The Company has been operating at a profit for the past five years.

 Insurance and Financial Risk Management